someguy599/Deep-Learners/content/final-project/report.md

 - Record (W-D-L): 29-7-2
 - Season Score: 94 points

+## Neural Network for Rating Prediction
 Additionally, we created a neural network to predict a soccer player's rating for the next season based on their attributes and ratings from the past three seasons.
 We initially experimented with regression models like OLS, Lasso, and Ridge for rating prediction, but these models struggled to account for time series data from a given player.

+Our neural network is an LSTM (Long Short-Term Memory) model that analyzes timeseries data.
+It looks at the complex features of the various players in our dataset and uses them to discover patterns.
+The neural network is trained from a model with randomly selected values chosen as "weights" and then updates these weights during training "epochs" during which the model fine-tunes its results.
+The result is a predicted rating for the next season for the player.

+To train our model, we first split our dataset of players randomly into a training and testing set with 80% of the data being used for training.
+None of our testing set overlapped with the training data set, and as a result, we were able to evaluate our model's accuracy based on how well it performs on the unseen test dataset.

+We created a widget that models the predicted and actual player ratings with respect to their age.
+The ratings are outputted on a scale from 0 to 100.
+Our model ensures that there is no data leakage, which is the phenomenon where a model looks at future data to predict the past.
+Our LSTM neural network prevents this by utilizing backpropagation only throughout past data to update the model.
+Overall, our model is on average about 4 rating points off the true value of a player's rating for a given season, which is impressive given the volatility of soccer player performance throughout their career.

 ## Conclusion